 Ways to celebrate the Three Days

-Use these ideas to observe Maundy Thursday, Good Friday and Holy Saturday.
+Use these ideas to observe Maundy Thursday, Good Friday, Holy Saturday, and Easter Sunday.

 Daily prayer during Holy Week